Vincross/mind-sdk/README.md

 SightSkill makes the HEXA react to what's infront of it by comparing images captured from the camera.

 ## [PeripheralsSkill](PeripheralsSkill)
-PeripheralsSkill implements a skill that shows how to use peripherals interface.
+PeripheralsSkill implements a skill that shows how to use the peripherals interface.